bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-06-newsletter.md

     transaction.
 All the service will know is when it signed and any data the user provided to authenticate themselves with the service.

-    The idea received some discussion on the mailing list.
+    The idea received some discussion on the mailing list. {% assign timestamp="14:43" %}

 ## Releases and release candidates